 When asking ourselves why somebody did something to us, we should first consider that the person didn’t know what he or she was doing.
 While it’s possible that we were deliberately hurt, misled or disadvantaged, we first may want to look for the Peter Principle as a more likely explanation.

 That’s our Top 25 interesting ideas, concepts, principles and eponymous laws.
-If you’re keen on more, check out Volume 2 of this list and subscribe to my free weekly newsletter for 3 Ideas in 2 Minutes straight to your inbox.
+If you’re keen on more, check out Volume 2 of this list and my tongue-in-cheek essay about AI-generated ideas that defy critical thinking.
+Also, be sure to subscribe to my free weekly newsletter for 3 Ideas in 2 Minutes.

 Honouring Chekhov’s Gun, if you combine the first letters of explanations 6 through 20 (not the quotes), you’ll have figured out the surprise phrase.